 The first chart shows the two series in real terms — adjusted for inflation to today's dollar using the Consumer Price Index as the deflator.
 I picked 1995 as an arbitrary start date.
 We were well into the Boomer Bull Market that began in 1982 and approaching the start of the Tech Bubble that shaped investor sentiment during the second half of the decade.
 The astonishing surge in leverage in late 1999 peaked in March 2000, the same month that the S&P 500 hit its all-time daily high, although the highest monthly close for that year was five months later in August.
 A similar surge began in 2006, peaking in July 2007, three months before the market peak.

-The latest data puts margin debt at an all-time high, not only in nominal terms but also in real (inflation-adjusted) dollars.
+The latest data puts margin debt at another record high, not only in nominal terms but also in real (inflation-adjusted) dollars.

 The next chart shows the percentage growth of the two data series from the same 1995 starting date, again based on real (inflation-adjusted) data.
 I've added markers to show the precise monthly values and added callouts to show the month.
 Margin debt grew at a rate comparable to the market from 1995 to late summer of 2000 before soaring into the stratosphere.
 The two synchronized in their rate of contraction in early 2001.
 But with recovery after the Tech Crash, margin debt gradually returned to a growth rate closer to its former self in the second half of the 1990s rather than the more restrained real growth of the S&P 500.
 But by September of 2006, margin again went ballistic.
 It finally peaked in the summer of 2007, about three months before the market.